vishket/rss-scraper-django/README.md

 #### Running the Project Locally

+The app comprises of 5 services, each of which can be spun up in individual docker containers.

+**To spin up the containers**

 ```
 docker-compose up -d --build
 ```

 The website can be accessed at 127.0.0.1:8000

+**To bring down containers**

 ```
-docker-compose down -v
+docker-compose down
 ```

-#### Running the Project in Production setting
+#### Running the Project in a Production Setting

+Refer the production docker compose yaml file like so:

 ```
 docker-compose -f docker-compose.prod.yml up -d --build